E-Dmz/E-Dmz/README.md

 - I'm a 🔬 science teacher in Paris with a 💡 research background in 🧠 neuroscience.

-- 🌱 I'm a self-taught pythonista, i do love code and i'm currently learning ML/DL tools and JS.
-I'd like to learn React and D3js in the near future.
+- 🌱 I'm a self-taught pythonista and I'm currently enrolled in Le Wagon Data Science bootcamp in Paris.

 - 🙋‍♀️🙋‍♂️ I'd like to collaborate with you on some kick-ass project! 💬 You can follow/reach me on Twitter @E_Dmz and @E_Dmz_Bot.